Dyson 360 Eye Review – Is Futuristic Looking Robot Really the Best?

 This robot vacuum is a huge step in the right direction and if you know how Dyson operates, it will only get better over time.

-The thing that holds it back from being a bestseller is the price – at over $1,500 this is an expensive piece of machinery that is out of the reach of majority of consumers but for those who can afford it, it is a really nice luxury item to have at home for maintenance cleaning purposes.
+The thing that holds it back from being a bestseller is the price.
+At close to $900 this is an expensive piece of machinery.
+Not everyone can afford to spend that much for a vacuum.
+But for those who can afford it, it is a really nice luxury item to have at home.

-The 360 vision navigation system is no doubt high tech, allowing it to see 360 degrees and marking the areas it has already cleaned – making it one of the more efficient robots around unlike the 880 that can miss spots here and there.
+The 360 vision navigation system is no doubt high tech.
+It allows it to see 360 degrees.
+And marking the areas it has already cleaned.
+It makes it one of the more efficient robots around unlike the 880 that can miss spots here and there.